 The offboarding feature handles the formal exit process, from final pay calculations to return of company property.
 This module helps businesses ensure consistency and compliance during both onboarding and offboarding.

-5. Leave & Attendance Management
+5. Leave & attendance management

 Leave and attendance management tracks employee work hours, absences, and leave requests in one centralized system.
 The system allows employees to submit leave requests and managers to approve them with ease.